gastsail/hzone/README.md

 val bpmValues = viewModel.bpmValues.collectAsStateWithLifecycle()
 val averageBpm = calculateAverageBpm(bpmValues)
 ```
+*Remember that the `bpmValues` should be a stream that comes from a data source, this can be modeled in a viewmodel that emits each bpm to the view and the view collect it as state.*

 `Colors` can be customized sending your own `Custom Zones`, take in mind that the max zones are 5 so you will be limited sending the list to the first 5 entries.